Transsphenoidal Pituitary Surgery

 Some non- or less-symptomatic pituitary tumors can be carefully observed or treated with hormone medications.
 When more aggressive treatment is called for, your Princeton Brain, Spine & Sports Medicine medical team may recommend an endoscopic procedure called transsphenoidal surgery (TSS).

 What Happens During Transsphenoidal Pituitary Surgery?

 Your PBSSM neurosurgeon performs transsphenoidal surgery through the sphenoid sinus.
 The sphenoid sinus is a hollow skull space beneath the brain and behind the nasal passages.
 Using an endoscopic camera, microscope, small light and precision instruments, the surgeon enters the sinus through the nose to remove the mass.
 In some cases, your neurosurgeon may also make a small incision under the upper lip or in the nasal septum.
 After opening the sphenoid sinus to expose the pituitary, the surgeon removes the tumor.
 In many cases, tumor resection results in a successful reversal of headaches, hormone symptoms and vision issues.

 To learn more about transsphenoidal surgery or other treatments and interventions for pituitary tumors, contact our offices or take advantage of these resources:

-To schedule a transsphenoidal surgery consultation or request information about PBS’s spinal, cranial and neurosurgical providers, call 215.741.3141 in Pennsylvania or 609.921.9001 in New Jersey.
-For your convenience, you can also contact PBS online and a member of our team will respond quickly to answer your questions.
+To schedule a transsphenoidal surgery consultation or request information about PBSSM’s spinal, cranial and neurosurgical providers, call 215.741.3141 in Pennsylvania or 609.921.9001 in New Jersey.
+For your convenience, you can also contact PBSSM online and a member of our team will respond quickly to answer your questions.